phidatahq/phidata/cookbook/models/azure_openai/README.md

-# Azure OpenAI Chat Cookbook
+# Azure OpenAIChat Chat Cookbook

 > Note: Fork and clone this repository if needed